kreso975/homebridge-http-sensors-switches/README.md

 <img src="https://img.shields.io/badge/homebridge-^1.8.0%20%7C%7C%20^2.0.0.beta.0-brightgreen"> &nbsp;
 [![Donate](https://img.shields.io/badge/donate-PayPal-blue.svg)](https://paypal.me/kreso975)

 This plugin communicates with your devices over HTTP or MQTT.
-Currently it supports Switches and Temperature/Humidity sensor.<br><br>
+Currently it supports Switches and Temperature/Humidity sensor.
+Simple Discord Webhooks available in Switches

+<br><br>

 ## 💡 Switch
 > [!NOTE]
 > HTTP - Read Status (On/Off), Turn ON (url), Turn OFF (url)
-> MQTT - Turn ON/OFF
+> MQTT - Turn ON/OFF | Values On = 1, Off = 0
+> Dicord Webhook publishes switch status to your Discord channel

 > [!TIP]
 > If you don't have Manual switch and you don't mind when Homebridge is rebooted, your device is going to be set as OFF
 > then you don't have to use Parameter urlStatus.
+>
+> How to setup Discord Webhooks: [Link](https://github.com/user/repo/blob/branch/other_file.md)

 > [!IMPORTANT]
 > Use HTTP or MQTT not both for same accessory.